jeiks/useful_tabs/README.md

 # Just saving useFUL(less) browser tabs to free up memory
 ## and clearing my desktop (it's better for my eyes.. lol)

-I got myself with many browser windows open om my desktop.
+I got myself with many browser windows open on my desktop.
 But many links already open will not be used again or will open in a new browser window.

 But we can't close them, right?
 We always feel we are losing something important.